jundalisay/mahablist/content/en/history/jagor/ph/chapter-14c.md

 In his bolo (wood-knife), moreover, every one has an universal instrument, which he carries in a wooden sheath made by himself, suspended by a cord of looselytwisted bast fibres tied round his body.

-This, and the ricemortar (a block of wood with a similar cavity), together with pestles and a few baskets, constitute the whole of the household furniture of a poor family ; sometimes a large snail, with a rush wick, is also to be found as a lamp.
+This, and the rice mortar (a block of wood with a similar cavity), together with pestles and a few baskets, constitute the whole of the household furniture of a poor family.

+Sometimes a large snail, with a rush wick, is also to be found as a lamp.

 They sleep on a mat of pandanus (fan-palm, Corypha) or on the splittings of bamboo, with which the house is floored.